wcanetti/pubsub-to-bq/README.md

 Note that there are two main structures in the json file which are "before" and "after", reflecting the update performed in Postgres database.
 Also additional metadata information is included in the "source" structure and on the root of the json file, which is valuable information that we will later use in BigQuery to get the most recent version of each record in the table.

-### Streaming Inserts to BigQuery with Cloud Dataflow Template Job
+### Streaming Inserts to BigQuery with Cloud Dataflow TEMPLATE Job

 Prerequisite: Create a BigQuery table in the project and dataset of your preference named "customers_delta".
 Use the *customers_delta_schema.json* file attached to this project to set the schema to the created table using the option "edit as text".

 Note 1: This solution is limited to deploying one Dataflow Job per source DB table, as the Debezium connector (as of this writing) supports a 1:1 relationship between the table the changes are being captured for and the Pub/Sub topic deployed to buffer the captured changes.
 The Dataflow Template Job allows to only specify one topic, so there's a 1:1 relationship also established at this point, which doesn't help to workaround the current Debezium limitation.
-Consider also that there's a quota limit of 25 concurrent streaming Dataflow jobs, so just employ / propose this solution in case the scope of the project is limited to a few tables / specific need.
+Consider also that there's a quota limit of 25 concurrent streaming Dataflow jobs per project, so just employ / propose this solution in case the scope of the project is limited to a few tables / specific need.

 Note 2: For a 1:N relationship between a Dataflow Job and multiple tables on the source DB, please consider this solution which consists of a custom Dataflow Job and lets you group a number of tables and get them processed by a single Dataflow Job by listening to multiple Pub/Sub topics in parallel at a time.